slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - "All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
 The only crime is pride." - Sophocles
 - "You can't go back and change the beginning, but you can start where you are and change the ending." - C.S.
 Lewis
-- "Anything I cannot transform into something marvelous, I let go." - Anais Nin -->
+- "Anything I cannot transform into something marvelous, I let go." - Anais Nin
+- without deviation from the norm, progress is not possible -- frank zappa -->

 > *"If you think adventure is dangerous, try routine.
 It’s lethal."